vfarcic/vfarcic.github.io/jenkins-docker/REQS.md

 * GitBash (if using Windows, it's installed with Git)

 If you are a Windows user, please make sure that your Git client is configured to check out the code *AS-IS*.
 Otherwise, Windows might change carriage returns to the Windows format.
 You will also need an [AWS account](https://aws.amazon.com/) and [AWS CLI](https://aws.amazon.com/cli/).
 Please note that it should be free from any customizations and limitations your company might have introduced.
 If in doubt, please use your personal account.

+## Checklist

+Please execute the commands from [http://vfarcic.github.io/jenkins-docker/reqs.html](http://vfarcic.github.io/jenkins-docker/reqs.html) to verify confirm that you fullfil all the requirements for the workshop.
+If one of the commands fail, please contact me through email (viktor@farcic.com) or DevOps20 Slack channel.
+You can register to Slack through [slack.devops20toolkit.com](slack.devops20toolkit.com).
+My user is `vfarcic` if you prefer sending me a private message.